Frequently Asked Questions

 What stays on the free plan? +

-Subscriber-only features still include things like shared coordination across caregivers, quick timers as a premium workflow, long-range reading trends, and generated family reports—see in-app messaging when you try those flows.
+Subscriber-only features include shared coordination across caregivers, quick timers as a premium workflow, body metrics and growth charts, long-range reading trends, Care medication courses, care notes in family reports, and generated family reports—see in-app messaging when you try those flows.

-The paid Family plan is built around coordinating care for a household.
+Family Care is built around coordinating care for a household.
 Subscribers typically get:

 • Shared family coordination — Multiple caregivers working from the same family data with appropriate sharing.

-• Unified Today view — One daily hub for routines, doses, and health readings.
+• Unified Today view — One daily hub for routines, doses, and health readings, with full calendar history beyond the free three-day window.

 • Quick one-tap actions — Shortcuts to log doses and start flows faster from Today.